-- (1) Prioritize technology and digital infrastructure: Businesses should invest in digital transformation, automation, and IT infrastructure to boost creative innovation and market competitiveness.
-Business administrators must ensure consistency in building and proposing short, medium-, and long-term strategies to synchronize strategic management from the group level to member companies, providing operations with each group member's goals, quality, and efficiency.
-Self-assess the current state of technology, strengths, and weaknesses in the organization, thereby adjusting strategies, improving infrastructure and materials, and raising awareness of the opportunities and benefits of innovation. - (2) Investing in financial and human resources by providing solid financial resources and competent labor will be critical in supporting long-term innovation initiatives and building creative talents in the workforce.
-Innovating, leaders must be determined to change their thinking and clearly define goals prioritizing innovation.
-Encourage continuous learning and skill development of employees so that they can innovate and adapt to changes in the business environment, be willing to listen, collaborate, and communicate effectively between different departments and work groups within the organization to promote the sharing of ideas and information, creating opportunities for innovation and creativity. - (3) Strengthen corporate governance through companies should link their governance strategy with innovation aims to ensure that leadership and decision-making promote an innovative culture.
-Business administrators need to invest in fostering and developing the business's workforce in the direction of increasing professionalism and efficiency, regularly organizing courses and training internally or in association with training units outside the company to enhance the ability to learn, update new knowledge, and practical skills for employees with the goal of innovation, improving the quality of material resources and human knowledge resources to continuously absorb, create and transform new technologies.
-New knowledge of new products and services provided to the market. - (4) To improve policy support through policymakers, refine regulatory frameworks, provide financial assistance, remove bureaucratic impediments, and allow enterprises to innovate without being overly constrained.
-To make it easier for SMEs to access credit capital sources, there needs to be a harmony of interests of three factors: credit institutions, businesses, and State mechanisms and policies.
-Banks must innovate credit mechanisms and policies according to market principles and improve lending procedures for SMEs more straightforwardly to shorten loan approval time.
-In addition, SMEs need to make transparency and standardize the accounting book system to make it convenient for banks to monitor production and business activities, thereby quickly making loan decisions. - (5) Firms should integrate innovation-driven initiatives into their fundamental business models to stimulate continual development and preserve a long-term competitive advantage in the market.
-Business administrators should create a culture that is open to innovation and willing to accept changes and challenges in the business.
+- (1) Prioritize technology and digital infrastructure: Businesses should invest in digital transformation, automation, and information technology (IT) infrastructure to boost creative innovation and market competitiveness.
+Business administrators must ensure consistency in building and proposing short-, medium-, and long-term strategies to synchronize strategic management from the group level to member companies, providing operations with each group member's goals, quality, and efficiency.
+Self-assessment of the current state of technology, strengths, and weaknesses in the organization, thereby adjusting strategies, improving infrastructure and materials, and raising awareness of the opportunities and benefits of innovation, is required. - (2) Investing in financial and human resources by providing solid financial resources and competent labor will be critical in supporting long-term innovation initiatives and building creative talents in the workforce.
+Leaders must be determined to change their thinking and clearly define goals prioritizing innovation.
+Employees should be encouraged to continuously learn and develop skills so that they can innovate and adapt to changes in the business environment.
+They should also be willing to listen, collaborate, and communicate effectively between different departments and work groups within the organization to promote the sharing of ideas and information, creating opportunities for innovation and creativity. - (3) Corporate governance should be strengthened by linking corporate governance strategy with innovation aims to ensure that leadership and decision-making promote an innovative culture.
+Business administrators need to invest in fostering and developing the business's workforce to increase professionalism and efficiency, regularly organizing courses and training internally or in association with training units outside the company to enhance employees' ability to learn, update new knowledge, and develop practical skills with the goal of innovation, improving the quality of material resources and human knowledge resources to continuously absorb, create, and transform new technologies.
+Knowledge of new products and services provided to the market. - (4) Refine regulatory frameworks, provide financial assistance, remove bureaucratic impediments, and allow enterprises to innovate without being overly constrained to improve policy support.
+To make it easier for SMEs to access credit capital sources, a harmony of interests of three factors: credit institutions, businesses, and state mechanisms and policies, must be established.
+Banks must innovate credit mechanisms and policies according to market principles and more straightforwardly improve lending procedures for SMEs to shorten loan approval time.
+In addition, SMEs need to make the accounting book system transparent and standard to make it convenient for banks to monitor production and business activities, thereby quickly making loan decisions. - (5) Firms should integrate innovation-driven initiatives into their fundamental business models to stimulate continual development and preserve a long-term competitive advantage in the market.
+Business administrators should create a culture that is open to innovation and willing to accept business changes and challenges.
 Create interactions between firms in the same ecosystem to promote the exchange of ideas, coordination, and cooperation among employees, thereby enhancing the ability to learn more within the business and contribute to innovation.